Senate Judiciary to interview Russian-American lobbyist

 The staff interview behind closed doors with Rinat Akhmetshin is part of the committee’s probe into Russian meddling in the 2016 election, as well as an ongoing investigation by Senate Judiciary Chairman Chuck Grassley into lax enforcement of the Foreign Agents Registration Act.

-The person familiar with the meeting declined to be identified because it will not be publicly announced.
+The person familiar with the meeting declined to be identified because the appearance will not be publicly announced.

 The panel’s investigation into Russian meddling has been stalled for weeks amid disputes between Republicans and Democrats.
 But Grassley has long said he wants to interview Akhmetshin about why he was not registered as a foreign agent.